-Domain Annotation: SCOP/SCOPe Classification SCOP Database Homepage
+Domain Annotation: SCOP/SCOPe Classification SCOP-e Database Homepage

 ChainsDomain InfoClassFoldSuperfamilyFamilyDomainSpeciesProvenance Source (Version)